databymir/fraud_sparkov/README.md

 Note: An HTML rendering of the project notebook can be viewed [here](https://addlink.com).

 ## Results
 The XGBoost model was selected for its superior performance compared to Logistic Regression and Neural Networks.
 It achieved a precision of 0.81, recall of 0.84, an F1 score of 0.82, and an AUC-ROC of 0.92 on the test set.
 These metrics reflect the model’s ability to accurately detect fraudulent transactions while maintaining a balance between minimizing false positives and false negatives.

 ## Data
 ### Source Data
-This dataset was downloaded from Kartik Shenoy's Kaggle, and is described as "a simulated credit card transaction dataset containing legitimate and fraud transactions from the duration 1st Jan 2019 - 31st Dec 2020.
+This dataset was downloaded from Kartik Shenoy's Kaggle, and is described as "a simulated credit card transaction dataset containing legitimate and fraud transactions from the duration
+1st Jan 2019 - 31st Dec 2020.
 It covers credit cards of 1000 customers doing transactions with a pool of 800 merchants" (Shenoy, 2020).
-Shenoy notes that he utilized the "Sparkov Data Generation | Github tool created by Brandon Harris" to run the simulation and convert the files to a standard format.
+Shenoy notes that he utilized the
+"Sparkov Data Generation | Github tool created by Brandon Harris" to run the simulation and convert the files to a standard format.

 ### Data Acquisition
-* The transaction data was acquired by downloading the two .csv files from Kaggle at https://www.kaggle.com/datasets/kartik2112/fraud-detection.
+The transaction data was acquired by downloading the two .csv files from Kaggle at https://www.kaggle.com/datasets/kartik2112/fraud-detection.
+Please note that the data files are not included in this repository due to size constraints but can be downloaded from Kaggle by following those steps.

+Additionally, there is a stored_variables.pkl file referenced in the Jupyter notebook.
+The file contains saved variables such as metrics, SMOTE’d training data, and predictions.
+It was too large to include in this repository, but if you'd like to reproduce it, the relevant code is included in the notebook, currently commented out for efficiency.
+Simply uncomment the code, run the necessary sections, and the file will be recreated.

 ## Analysis Questions
 1. What is the precision and recall for each model?